BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.SeatUpdatedCommand.md

             "Name": {
               "description": "The name of the player",
               "type": "string"
             },
+            "NbHiddenCards": {
+              "description": "How many cards in the hand of the player that are invisible", "type": "int"
+            },
             "NoSeat": {
               "description": "The seat used by the player",